syncfusion-content/javascript-docs/js/Spreadsheet/ejSpreadsheetGettingStarted.md

                 sheetCount: 3,
                 activeSheetIndex: 1,
                 scrollSettings: { height: 400, width: 900 },
 // JSON data can be loaded into Spreadsheet using rangeSettings.dataSource for particular sheet.
+This is optional
                 sheets: [{
                     rangeSettings: { dataSource: window.defaultData, startCell: "A1", showHeader: true, }
                 }],